-Inheriting a property after losing a family member or loved one can be an an emotional experience.
+Inheriting a property in South Carolina after losing a family member or loved one can be an an emotional experience.
 Regardless of whether a will exists, estates must go through the probate process.
 Naturally, if there is a will, the process is tends to go much smoother and faster.
 In an ideal scenario, the home would be in perfect condition with the mortgage paid off and no debts filed as liens against the property.
 Unfortunately though, most properties fall short of this mark which adds to an already overwhelming experience.

 The Probate Timeline